Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Abstract

 \section{Abstract}

-Current evaluation methods for Attributed Question Answering (AQA) suffer from \textit{attribution myopia}: they emphasize verification of isolated statements and their attributions but overlook the global logical integrity of long-form answers.
-Consequently, Large Language Models (LLMs) often produce factually grounded yet logically incoherent responses with elusive deductive gaps.
-To mitigate this limitation, we present \textsc{LogicScore}, a unified evaluation framework that shifts the paradigm from local assessment to global reasoning scrutiny.
-Grounded in Horn Rules, our approach integrates a backward verification mechanism to systematically evaluate three key reasoning dimensions: \textit{Completeness} (logically sound deduction), \textit{Conciseness} (non-redundancy), and \textit{Determinateness} (consistent answer entailment).
-Extensive experiments across three multi-hop QA datasets (HotpotQA, MusiQue, and 2WikiMultiHopQA) and over 20 LLMs (including GPT-5, Gemini-3-Pro, LLaMA3, and task-specific tuned models) reveal a critical capability gap: leading models often achieve high attribution scores (e.g., 92.85\% precision for Gemini-3 Pro) but struggle with global reasoning quality (e.g., 35.11\% Conciseness for Gemini-3 Pro).
-Our work establishes a robust standard for logical evaluation, highlighting the need to prioritize reasoning coherence alongside factual grounding in LLM development.
-Codes are available at: {\url{https://github.com/zhichaoyan11/LogicScore}}.
+Current evaluation methods for Retrieval-Augmented Generation (RAG) primarily emphasize factual accuracy, while providing limited assessment of the global reasoning structure of long-form answers.
+Consequently, RAG systems may produce responses in which individual statements are factually grounded, yet the overall reasoning chain contains missing links, ambiguous connections, or propositions outside the recovered question-to-answer path.
+To address this limitation, we present \textsc{LogicScore}, a structured diagnostic framework that complements local, fact-by-fact assessment with global reasoning analysis.
+Using an LLM-assisted, Horn-inspired representation, our approach applies a backward path-recovery mechanism to evaluate three dimensions: \textit{Completeness} (entity-linked path recovery), \textit{Essentiality} (joint path recovery and reasoning density), and \textit{Determinateness} (answer-recovery consistency).
+Experiments across three multi-hop QA datasets (HotpotQA, MusiQue, and 2WikiMultiHopQA) and more than 20 LLMs (including GPT-5, Gemini-3-Pro, LLaMA3, and task-specific fine-tuned models) show that factual-attribution scores and the proposed structural diagnostics capture complementary properties.
+Our work provides an inspectable diagnostic framework for reasoning structure, highlighting the importance of considering structural coherence alongside factual grounding in LLM evaluation.